cytechmobile/snapurl/web-ui/README.md

 # Web UI for SnapURL

 This directory contains the assets for the SnapURL web interface.
-It is a modern, single-page application (SPA) built with React and Vite, and it is deployed as a Cloudflare Worker.
+It is a modern, single-page application (SPA) built with React and Vite, and served via Cloudflare Workers.

 ## Architecture

-The web UI is composed of two distinct Cloudflare Workers that work together:
+The web UI is composed of a React frontend and a backend API, which are deployed as two separate Cloudflare Workers:

+1.  **Client (React SPA):** The single-page application, located in the `client/` directory.
+It is a standard Vite-based React application.

-1.  **UI Worker (`web-ui`):** This worker, defined in `web-ui/wrangler.toml`, is responsible for serving the static assets (HTML, CSS, JavaScript) of the React application.
-It is the primary entry point for users.
+2.  **UI Worker (`workers-site`):** This is a simple worker that serves the built static assets (HTML, CSS, JavaScript) of the React application.
+It uses the configuration in `web-ui/wrangler.toml` to act as a static site host.

-2.  **API Worker (`web-ui-server-worker`):** This worker provides a backend API for the UI to communicate with.
+3.  **API Worker (`web-ui-server-worker`):** This worker, located in the `web-ui-server-worker/` directory, provides a backend API for the UI.
 It handles all the logic for creating, reading, updating, and deleting URL mappings in the Cloudflare KV namespace.

-Both workers are protected by a single **Cloudflare Access** application, which ensures that only authenticated and authorized users can access the UI and its corresponding API.
+Both the UI and API workers should be protected by a single **Cloudflare Access** application, which ensures that only authenticated and authorized users can access the UI and its corresponding API.

 ## Features